-USC and plaintiffs agree to $852 million settlement in sexual abuse case involving former gynecologist
+USC agrees to pay $852 million in latest settlement involving gynecologist accused of abuse

-Previously, the university had also agreed to pay more than $200 million in a 2018 federal class action settlement involving women who were patients of former USC gynecologist George Tyndall.
-Counting Thursday’s developments, the total bill for legal settlements now exceeds $1 billion.
+Previously, the university had also agreed to pay more than $200 million in a 2018 federal class-action settlement involving women who were patients of former USC gynecologist George Tyndall.
+Counting Thursday’s developments, USC’s total bill for legal settlements now exceeds $1 billion.

+In another major case involving sexual abuse complaints and higher education, Michigan State University agreed in 2018 to pay $500 million to settle lawsuits filed by 332 alleged victims of former sports physician Larry Nassar.

-At the heart of the litigation was the conduct of Tyndall and how the university responded to reports of abuse.
-Tyndall is awaiting trial on criminal charges in connection with accusations that for many years he subjected patients to unnecessary penetration and other inappropriate touching.
+At the heart of the litigation against USC was the conduct of Tyndall and how the university responded to reports of abuse.
+Tyndall is awaiting trial on criminal charges in connection with accusations that for many years he subjected patients to unnecessary and inappropriate touching.

 In all, attorneys said, 710 women who alleged they were victimized by Tyndall pursued civil lawsuits against USC in California courts.
 Those suits were addressed in the settlement announced Thursday afternoon.